 There are multiple factors to consider when planning a retaining wall.
 The location of the wall is as important as the aesthetics.
-However, the most important part is the base material used to construct and how to preserve the installation in a proper manner.
+However, the most important part is the base material used to construct and how to preserve the installation properly.

-To ensure that the wall lasts for extended tie, it is important that it incorporates drainage, is of an appropriate height, and uses stabilization fabric.
-Any restrictions of wall materials, locations, and heights need to be checked with local regulations.
+To ensure that the wall lasts for an extended tie, it must incorporate drainage, is of an appropriate height, and uses stabilization fabric.
+Any wall materials, locations, and size restrictions must be checked with local regulations.

 Wall layout

-The property where the retaining wall is to be installed needs to be identified as the first step in a retaining wall project.
-For a general layout, use a garden hose laid on the grass on the determined location.
-After you have the layout, it is essential that you evaluate the area on several parameters.
-How are the soils of the area and how much water passes through?
-This way you will have a clear idea of the amount of drainage needed behind the wall.
-Backfilling with three-quarter inch clean stone is likely to suffice if you have sandy, well-drained soils.
-However, with heavy clay soils that do not allow percolation and retain water, you may require three-quarter inch drainage stone along with a perforated drainage pipe.
+The property where the retaining wall is installed must be identified as the first step in a retaining wall project.
+Use a garden hose laid on the grass at the determined location for a general layout.
+After you have the design, you must evaluate the area on several parameters.
+How are the site’s soils, and how much water passes through?
+This way, you will have a clear idea of the drainage needed behind the wall.
+Backfilling with three-quarter-inch clean stone is likely to suffice if you have sandy, well-drained soils.
+However, heavy clay soils that do not allow percolation and retain water may require a three-quarter-inch drainage stone and a perforated drainage pipe.

 Wall height

-After the layout is planned and complete, you next need to figure out an appropriate height of the wall.
-Run a string line with a line level off the top of slope, you can easily determine the height.
-Measure from the bottom of the slope vertical to the string line using a measuring tape.
-This way you will get the measurement of the exposed wall height.
-Around 6-12 inches of buried walls too needs to be added to this measurement, depending on the material used.
-You may however have to check with local codes to identify any restrictions on height as may be prevalent in your area.
+After the layout is planned and complete, you need to figure out an appropriate height for the wall.
+Run a string line with a line level off the top of the slope; you can easily determine the size.
+Measure vertically from the bottom of the hill to the string line using a measuring tape.
+This way, you will get the measurement of the exposed wall height.
+Around 6-12 inches of buried walls must be added to this measurement, depending on the material used.
+You may, however, have to check with local codes to identify any restrictions on height that may be prevalent in your area.

 Wall material

-When it comes to the construction material used to build the retaining wall, you have plethora of choices.
-Some of these options are natural wall stone and timbers, decorative concrete block etc. However, your options are not limited to these.
-You can opt for decorative concrete blocks that come in a variety of finishes, colors, textures, and shapes.
+When it comes to the construction material used to build the retaining wall, you have many choices.
+Some options are natural wall stone and timbers, decorative concrete blocks, etc. However, your options are not limited to these.
+You can opt for decorative concrete blocks that come in various finishes, colors, textures, and shapes.